pricees/pricees.github.com/_posts/2014-03-26-my-big-dumb-security-groups.md

 able to access this box.

 Custom IP
-: Give a custom ip, with a mask, to filter IPs.
+: Give a custom ip, with a mask, _OR_ a security group to inherit from.

 ### Outbound Traffic ###